Work-related violence is any incident in which a person is abused, threatened or assaulted in circumstances relating to their work.

 Healthcare and community services

 The handbook for the Prevention and management of work-related violence and aggression in health services (PDF, 1588.47 KB) provides a framework to identify, prevent and manage aggression and violence in health industry workplaces.
+The work-related violence and aggression incident investigation tool (PDF, 240.34 KB) can be used to support a systematic investigation following a violence incident.
 The Guide to working safely in people’s homes (PDF, 1979.3 KB) also provides practical advice about how to manage workplace health and safety for community workers working in people’s homes.

 The client aggression and violence self-assessment tool (PDF, 431.35 KB) covers six elements including: